We’ve Learned About How Employees Learn at Work

 Far more learning can be carried back to the job if learning is relevant and active — with upfront analysis and real problem solving followed by ongoing reflection and reinforcement activities.

 The 5R’s to Help Make Learning Stick

 Once you understand how employees learn, don’t forget to focus on skill adoption and retention.
 Our learning research has identified five attributes that must be present for the sustainable transfer of skills from the workshop to the job:

 We’ve learned about how employees learn.
 Learning is a learned behavior.
 Learners benefit from thoughtful planning, effective decision making, active reflection and experiential practice.
 Just make sure the new skills and behaviors are highly relevant to success for the learner, their boss and the business as a whole.

-To learn more about effective learning strategies, download The Pros and Cons of 3 Training Rollout Strategies
+To learn more about effective learning strategies, download The Pros and Cons of the 3 Most Common Training Rollout Strategies

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most

 Download published articles from experts to stay ahead of the competition